Man Miraculously Survives Jump Into Niagara Falls

 “The only way you would ever have a chance to survive that kind of a fall was to overshoot the large rocks below.”

-“In this case, for this individual, hopefully he will see it as a blessing,” he said.
+“In this case, for this individual, hopefully he will see it as a blessing,” he added.

 Man in crisis survives after being swept over Niagara Falls https://t.co/ZmD74qLx1c pic.twitter.com/ls4lrkAjYC